Last updated on March 20, 2026

 There are plenty of Reserved List cards in this set, but fewer than The Dark, with its larger print run and less than $1,000 total cost.

-Not to be confused with Revised, Unlimited has got the rest of the Power Nine, ranging from the top, with Time Walk at $7,800 to Mox Pearl $4,250.
-Then you’ve got the dual lands from $300-$950 and a pile of cards holding value at three digits.
-You can still pick up a copy of Shanodin Dryads for less than 50 cents if you want a piece of the action.
+Not to be confused with Revised, Unlimited has got the rest of the Power Nine (some of the strongest, rarest, and priciest cards in MTG), ranging from the top, with Mox Emerald, Ancestral Recall, and Time Walk Then you’ve got the original dual lands and a pile of cards holding value at three digits.

 I mean, Alpha is probably not that much.
 Probably.
 Pricing here is tough, as these cards are not often sold, and lack of liquidity distorts pricing info.
-MTGGoldfish.com has the value at north of $300k, but that’s not including a lot of valuable cards they don’t have data for, including half the Power Nine, and the ultra expensive Black Lotus.
-It’s similar at other sites.
-The last Alpha Lotus sold for $540,000, but that was autographed by the artist, so that changes the value.
-Cards like Tropical Island are between two and three times the Beta price, while as we slouch down toward Armageddon, it’s still 1.5 times the Beta price.
+MTGGoldfish.com has the value at north of $200k, but that disregards a lot of valuable cards with little data, including half the Power Nine, and the ultra expensive Black Lotus.
+A recent Alpha Lotus sold for $540,000, but that was autographed by the artist, so that changes the value.
+Cards like Tropical Island are between two and three times the Beta price, while as we slouch down toward Armageddon, it’s still almost double the Beta price.

 Good news for me!
-The only Alpha card I have is Terror, which I picked up in a bulk bin during the first Kamigawa block, and that’s almost $60 now!
-If you want in on the manic, Circle of Protection: Green is your best deal at just under $15.
+The only Alpha card I have is Terror, which I picked up in a bulk bin during the first Kamigawa block, and that’s $200 now!
+If you want in on the mania, Conservator might amount to something and sits at $1.

 Wrap Up